 I wish you all the best for a prosperous, healthy, and futurist 2023.

-The beautiful GIF used in this newsletter is by Metin Seven, a visualizer, illustrator, and 3D designer.
-Find him at metinseven.nl or on Mastodon at @email@example.com.
-If you want to follow me on Mastodon, I’m at @firstname.lastname@example.org.
-If your response to that is, “I’ve heard of Mastodon, and I’m going nowhere near it,” I will be covering that in the next newsletter.
+***** The GIF used in this newsletter is by Metin Seven, a visualizer, illustrator, and 3D designer.
+Find him at metinseven.nl or on Mastodon at @firstname.lastname@example.org.
+If you want to follow me on Mastodon, I’m at @email@example.com.